OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + Additional furniture other than what is included in your expo package may be ordered directly from [Freeman](https://www.freemanco.com/documents/quick-facts2?showId=526852&venueId=177001722&branchId=112&city=Washington-DC&documentName=Quick%20Facts).

 ### Lead Retrieval
-+ Please follow the instructions provided by [EventDex](/assets/files/LeadRetrievalInstructionsGuide.pdf) and here [EventDex](/assets/files/LeadRetrieval.docx).
++ Please follow the instructions provided by EventDex [here](/assets/files/LeadRetrievalInstructionsGuide.pdf) and [here](/assets/files/LeadRetrieval.docx).
 If your expo package does not include a lead scanner license and you would like to purchase one, please [Contact Us](mailto:events@owasp.com).

 ### Shipping Materials to and from the show
 + [Freeman](https://www.freemanco.com/documents/quick-facts2?showId=526852&venueId=177001722&branchId=112&city=Washington-DC&documentName=Quick%20Facts)